Python-Test-Engineer/django-con-eu/NOTES.md

 The talk will be mostly code walkthroughs with notebooks that have a lot of comments for completeness and clarification.

-## Caveat
+## Aim

-- This talk takes place in Feb 2025 and models and the landscape change very quickly.
+1. To show that AI based apps need not be all AI or not at all, but we can have 'a bit of AI in our apps'.
-- The aim of this talk is to **demystify** and **simplify** AI Agents and AI Programming because it can seem like it is another different world of dev or that it is either fully AI or not at all.
-We can't have 'a bit of AI' in our app.
+2. To demystify and simplify AI Agents and AI Programming because it can seem like it is another different world of dev.
--There may be edge cases and I have avoided these to avoid making the talk more complex than it needs to be for its aims.
-- Not production code.
-- We will focus on the CHAT completion API.
+3. To see that it can be just 'AI as API', albeit a very magical API.

+The Django implementation is a matter of copying over the Python code we will be exploring in the notebooks and using its response as context for a view in this Django app.

 <h3 style="color:#DB4C00;">
  Let's look at where Agentic Apps differ from regular apps and perhaps we may see that AI Agents are everyday Python with LLM API calls.